banner-bg

 You can also let your new teachers know that you have an open door policy and that they don’t need to wait until a formal check-in if they have a pressing question for you.

 Another way to help new teachers get comfortable is to provide opportunities for them to connect with the families in your program.
-Send a message to parents introducing them to your new staff, and encourage them to come say hello at their next drop-off or pick-up.
-You can also share a “new teacher spotlight” on social media or in your center’s newsletter so families can get to know them better!
+You can use a tool like brightwheel’s communication feature to send messages to your families introducing them to your new staff and encouraging them to say hello at their next drop-off or pick-up.
+You can also share a “new teacher spotlight” on social media or in your center’s newsletter so families can get to know them better.

 Subscribe to the brightwheel blog